spike-project/spike/README.md

 **SPIKE** is originated from the ** _Gifa_ ** program, developed by M-A Delsuc and others in `FORTRAN 77` since the late eighties.
 _Gifa_ has known several mutations, and finally ended as a partial rewrite called **NPK**.
 The [NPK](http://abcis.cbs.cnrs.fr/NPK/) program is based on some of the original `FORTRAN` code, wrapped in Java and Python, which allows to control all the program possibilities from the Python level.
-NPK purely a computing kernel, with no graphical possibilities, and has been used as a kernel embedded in the commercial program NMRNoteBook, commercialized by NMRTEC.
+NPK is purely a computing kernel, with no graphical possibilities, and has been used as a kernel embedded in the commercial program NMRNoteBook, commercialized by NMRTEC.

 However, NPK was showing many weaknesses, mostly due to the 32bits organization, and a poor file format.
 So, when a strong scientific environment became available in Python, a rewrite in pure Python was undertaken.
 To this initial project, called NPK-V2, many new functionalities were added, and mostly the capability to work in other spectroscopies than NMR.

 At some point in 2014, we chose to fork NPK-V2 to SPIKE, and make it public.

 ## Citing SPIKE ##
-SPIKE is not published yet, if you happen to use it successfully and wish to cite it, please refer to this site, as well as the following references :
+SPIKE is not fully published yet, if you happen to use it successfully and wish to cite it, please refer to this site, as well as the following references :

   1. Tramesel, D., Catherinot, V. & Delsuc, M.-A. Modeling of NMR processing, toward efficient unattended processing of NMR experiments. _J Magn Reson_ **188**, 56–67 (2007).
   2.    van Agthoven, M. A., Chiron, L., Coutouly, M.-A., Delsuc, M.-A. & Rolando, C. Two-Dimensional ECD FT-ICR Mass Spectrometry of Peptides and Glycopeptides. _Anal Chem_ **84**, 5589–5595 (2012).
+  3. Chiron L., Coutouly M-A., Starck J-P., Rolando C., Delsuc M-A. SPIKE a Processing Software dedicated to Fourier Spectroscopies   https://arxiv.org/abs/1608.06777 (2016)

 # Developing for SPIKE
 **SPIKE** is an open-source program, this means that external contributions are welcomed.